ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/plugins/users-permissions.md

 - Visit the AWS Management Console <br> [https://aws.amazon.com/console/](https://aws.amazon.com/console/)
 - If needed, select your **Region** in the top right corner next to the Support dropdown
-- Select the **Services** dropdown in the top left corner
+- 选择 **Services** dropdown in the top left corner
 - 点击 **Cognito** in the `Security, Identity & Compliance` section
-- Then click on the **Manage User Pools** button
+- 然后 click on the **Manage User Pools** button
 - If applicable either create or use an existing user pool.
 You will find hereafter a tutorial to create a User Pool <br> [https://docs.aws.amazon.com/cognito/latest/developerguide/tutorial-create-user-pool.html](https://docs.aws.amazon.com/cognito/latest/developerguide/tutorial-create-user-pool.html)
 - Go to the **App clients** section in your cognito user pool and create a new client with the name `Strapi Auth` and set all the parameters and then click on **Create app client**
 - You should now have an **App client id** and by clicking on the button **Show Details** you will be able to see the **App client secret**.
 Do copy those two values **App client id** and **App client secret** somewhere for later use when configuring the AWS Cognito provider in Strapi.
 - Go to the **App integration section** and click on **App client settings**
 - Look for your app client named `Strapi Auth` and enable Cognito User Pool by checking it in the **Enabled Identity Providers** section of your newly created App client
-- Fill in your callback URL and Sign out URL with the value `http://localhost:1337/connect/cognito/callback` or the one provided by your AWS Cognito provider in Strapi
+- 填充 in your callback URL and Sign out URL with the value `http://localhost:1337/connect/cognito/callback` or the one provided by your AWS Cognito provider in Strapi
 - In the **Oauth 2.0** section select `Authorization code grant` and `Implicit grant` for the **Allowed OAuth Flows** and select `email`, `openid` and `profile` for the **Allowed OAuth Scopes**
 - You can now click on **Save changes** and if you have already configured your domain name then you should be able to see a link to the **Launch Hosted UI**.
 You can click on it in order to display the AWS Cognito login page.
 In case you haven't yet configured your domain name, use the link **Choose domain name** at the bottom right of the page in order to configure your domain name.
 On that page you will have an `Amazon Cognito Domain` section where a `Domain prefix` is already setup.
 Type a domain prefix to use for the sign-up and sign-in pages that are hosted by Amazon Cognito, this domain prefix together with the `.auth.YOUR_REGION.amazoncognito.com` will be the **Host URI (Subdomain)** value for your strapi configuration later on.